 The cafe is only part of the Axil operation.
-A large strip of a former bowling alley has been converted into a raised communal table.
+As well as the CBD esspresso bar and The Petty Officer, a large strip of a former bowling alley has been converted into a raised communal table.
 And from here, under the glow of powder-coated milk urns-come-light-fittings diners can watch roasters busy at work in the cupping and training room next door.

 The crew at Environmental Design STStyle have used a minimalist palette to create a brooding, masculine space with a mix of black walls, highly polished concrete floors, a ceiling lined in corrugated iron and a feature wall of white and green tiles.
 A wall of metal framework lattice, usually found on construction sites reinforcing concrete slabs, supports a variety of succulents that climb from the bench seating right to the ceiling.